ltzXiaoYanMo/hexo-theme-redefine/README.md

 Thanks to all the people who have donated to me.
 Your support is my greatest motivation.

-If you like this theme, you can also support me by donating.
+If you like this theme, please give a star.
+You can also support me by [donating](https://github.com/EvanNotFound/hexo-theme-redefine/blob/dev/DONATION.md).

 This is the list of all the people who have donated to me: [Donation List](https://github.com/EvanNotFound/hexo-theme-redefine/blob/dev/DONATION.md)